 There is a global recognition of the need for inclusive education policies during the pandemic.
 To make online education more effective, accessible and safer, various online resources (links listed below), training programs and schemes have been developed by the Government of India for students, teachers and educational institutions.
 The teaching community has come together to form a nationwide informal and voluntary network of teachers, called the Discussion Forum of Online Teaching (DFOT), to discuss different aspects of online teaching, and create repositories of essential resources.

 Cutting-edge technologies like artificial intelligence (AI) could open new possibilities for innovative and personalized approaches catering to different learning abilities.
 IIT Kharagpur has collaborated with Amazon Web Services to develop the National AI Resource Platform (NAIRP), the future possibilities of which include monitoring eye movement, motion and other parameters for better teaching and learning.
-Google has also indicated future support in AI based education in India.
+Google has also indicated future support for AI-based education in India.

 Online education opens up a lot of possibilities for students and teachers alike.
 Yet, it may also widen the inequalities in the socio-economic fabric of India.
 All our policies and interventions with regard to online education should strive to be inclusive.
 Good vision, sincere efforts and time will show India the way ahead.